zlib-eng/acnc-charity-analysis/README.md

 A statistical analysis of ~38,000 Australian charities, testing whether a charity's *purpose* (its registered subtypes) is associated with its *size*, and being honest about the difference between a statistically significant result and a meaningful one.

 ## Key finding
 Charitable purpose is mostly **unrelated** to organisational size.
-With a sample this large, almost every association is "statistically significant" — but effect sizes reveal that only two purposes are *practically* meaningful:
+With a sample this large, almost every association is "statistically significant"; but effect sizes reveal that only two purposes are *practically* meaningful:
 **Public Benevolent Institutions** skew large, **religious charities** skew small.
 Everything else is significant-but-negligible, a textbook case of significance without magnitude.